Home The City of Surrey BC Bear Creek Park in Surrey Surrey Miniature Trains and Mini Golf at Bear Creek Park Surrey’s Bear Creek Park Halloween Train

 Bear Creek Halloween Train Rides in October

-Bear Creek Park in Surrey is home to a miniature train that typically operates off and on between February and December each year.
+Bear Creek Park in Surrey is home to a miniature train that typically operates on and off between February and December each year.

 During October there are two different Halloween-themed rides for visitors to enjoy.
-Both rides share the same track, which takes about 10 minutes to get from start to finish.
-The Pumpkin Train is geared for children as it is a family-friendly ride through a decorated forest.
-The Halloween Scream Train, on the other hand, is geared for people over the age of 12 who want to be scared a little!
+Both rides share the same track, which takes about 10 minutes from start to finish.
+The Pumpkin Train is geared towards children offering a family-friendly ride through a decorated forest.
+The Halloween Scream Train, on the other hand, is recommended for individuals aged twelve and older who seek a scarier experience!

-Last year’s daytime train opened on September 27th, whereas the scary train started up on October 11th.
-Both trains ran every day until October 31st.
-Continue reading below for more information regarding both trains, including hours of operation and admission costs this past year.
+In 2025, the daytime train operates from October 1 to October 31, whereas the scary train starts on October 10 and runs until November 2.
+Continue reading below for more information regarding both trains, including their hours of operation and admission costs in 2025.

 Halloween Pumpkin Train

 This version of the train usually travels through a forest and a tunnel.
 It also goes over a small bridge.
-There are no jump scares or overly-terrifying decorations to worry about, so even little kids are able to enjoy it!
+There are no jump scares or overly-terrifying decorations to worry about, so even little kids can enjoy it.

 Surrey Halloween Train Video

-The following video footage was captured on the Halloween Pumpkin Train ride a number of years ago.
+The following video footage was captured on the Halloween Pumpkin Train ride several years ago.
 It’ll give you an idea of what to expect.
-The ride won’t be exactly the same every year but it is likely similar.
+The ride won’t be the same every year, but it is likely to be similar.

 Halloween Scream Train